 Does one of these scenarios sound familiar?:

-- You’ve been on your job for 10 years and you’re either laid off or you’re presented with a job opportunity that’s simply too good to pass up.
+- You’ve been on your job for ten years, and you’re either laid off or you’re presented with a job opportunity that’s simply too good to pass up.

 - You’re facing either a marriage or divorce.